Raksha703/Apple-Count-and-Distance-from-Camera/README.md

+# Apple Detection, Counting and Distance calculation from the camera

-# Apple_detection-and-counting
+# Model used
-yolo v4 had used for detecting the apple
+DNN model : yolo v4